Exception.h File Reference

 Sf

-Note that Sf is executed whether S raise an exception or not.
+Note that Sf is executed whether S raises an exception or not.
 One purpose of the TRY-FINALLY statement is to give clients an opportunity to "clean up" when an exception occurs.
 For example,

 {